The semiclassical zeta function for geodesic flows on negatively curved manifolds: Properties of the lifted operators

 where $\sum_{\rm low}$ is the sum over $\j\in \cJ$ such that $\bL^{t,\sigma\to \sigma'}_{\j\to \j'}$ is a low frequency component.

 \begin{Remark} In some places below, we will let the constant $k_0$ be larger to get preferred estimates.
-If we let $k_0$ be larger, the components classified as central or hyperbolic components will decrease and this will enables us to get better uniform estimates for the corresponding parts.
-Then the components classified as low frequency components will increase.
-But, since we need only a few simple estimates for this part, this will not cause any problems. \end{Remark}
+If we let $k_0$ be larger, the components classified as central and hyperbolic components will become fewer and this will enable us to get better uniform estimates for the corresponding parts.
+Of course then the components classified as low frequency components will increase.
+But, since we need only a few simple estimates for this part, this will not cause any problem. \end{Remark}